PappasBrent/pappasbrent.github.io/typ/diversity-statement.typ

 At the University of Central Florida (UCF), I work to counter this narrative by providing perspectives on computing from a variety of backgrounds, and by conducting research with multi-cultural teams of undergraduate students.
+//
+While teaching and mentoring, I share my experiences as a first-generation graduate student to show that pursuing a career in research is possible without a background in higher education.

 = Teaching